The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Crescent Moon Snowshoes

 Fill a Thermos to the brim with hot cocoa while the kids bundle up in mittens and snow pants.
 Exchange good-natured banter as everyone straps on their snowshoes.
 Then head out as a family into an expanse of white through lightly falling flakes.
-It might sound like Hallmark movie magic, but if you place a pair of Crescent Moon’s kids snowshoes ($100) under the tree, it doesn’t have to be.
-The Englewood-based company uses foam and a Velcro-esque material to create a snowshoe that’s easy for young adventurers to put on themselves and blissfully silent underfoot.
+It might sound like Hallmark movie magic, but if you place a pair of Crescent Moon’s kid’s snowshoes ($100) under the tree, it doesn’t have to be.
+The Englewood-based company uses foam and a Velcro-like material to create a snowshoe that’s easy for young adventurers to put on themselves and blissfully silent underfoot.
 Available online

 Picture Books By Carmela LaVigna Coyle

 Have an aspiring princess on your hands?
 Denver-based author Carmela LaVigna Coyle explores the world of modern royalty in a playful series that began with Do Princesses Wear Hiking Boots? ($16) in 2003.
 (Spoiler alert: They sure do.)
 Since then, the whimsical stories have expanded to ponder if princesses scrape their knees, boogie, and become astronauts.
 Order a few for pickup at one of the Denver metro area’s multiple Tattered Cover Book Store locations.
-Available at local bookstores and e-retailers
+Available online and at local bookstores

 Butterfly Pavilion Membership

 Experiential gifts have gotten popular in recent years for good reason: Not only do they facilitate lasting memories, but they also mean less stuff in your house.
-Make Marie Kondo proud by purchasing a yearlong family membership to Westminster’s Butterfly Pavilion ($95).
-This invertebrate zoo delivers on its name with over 1,800 free-flying tropical butterflies in its ever-present Wings of the Tropics exhibit.
-Your kids will want to go back again and again, however, to visit its more than 16,000 residents from around the world—and they might need the repeat visits to work up the courage to touch ocean critters like sea stars and spider crabs and hold Rosie the tarantula.
+Make Marie Kondo proud by purchasing a yearlong family membership to Westminster’s Butterfly Pavilion ($100).
+This invertebrate zoo delivers on its name with more than 1,800 free-flying tropical butterflies in its ever-present Wings of the Tropics exhibit.
+Your kids will want to go back again and again, however, to visit its more than 16,000 other residents from around the world—and they might need the repeat visits to work up the courage to touch ocean critters like sea stars and spider crabs and hold Rosie the tarantula.
 Available online